Pet Parvo

 Supplements

-In addition to vaccines, a good prevention method is the use of probiotics to promote good bacteria in the gut.
-Probiotics aid in digestion, can fight off bacteria and viruses that cause illness, and are full of vitamins and nutrients.
-They also have many other additional health benefits, including preventing urinary tract infections, decreasing allergies, and reducing inflammation.
-Probiotics are typically recommended by veterinarians for dogs with frequent diarrhea and stomach trouble.
+In addition to vaccines, a proper prevention method is using probiotics to promote good bacteria in the gut.
+Probiotics aid digestion and fight off bacteria and viruses that can cause illness.
+These probiotics are also full of vitamins and nutrients.

-Here are a few of our top picks for natural, at home supplements.
+Here are a few of our top picks for natural, at-home supplements.
 Be sure to read the ingredients of each product, as some have warnings not to use in combination with other herbal supplements.

 Isolation

-Do not take a dog that has not been vaccinated to dog parks, pet stores, or to other places where many dogs are confined in one area.
-If a dog that has Parvo has ever defecated in one of these areas, the virus can remain in the environment for months or even years if it has not been properly cleaned and sanitized.
-Soil can harbor the virus, and the disease can be carried away from the initial site on shoes and carried to other areas in the vicinity.
+It will be better not to take an unvaccinated dog to dog parks, pet stores, or other places where many dogs are present and confined in one area.
+If a dog with Parvo has ever defecated in one of these areas, the virus can remain in the environment for months or even years if it has not been cleaned and sanitized thoroughly.

 Environmental Factors

-Unfortunately, the environment does little to kill Parvo.
-The virus is able to survive in freezing temperatures outside, and if a dog excretes waste containing Parvo in the snow, you must wait for the snow to melt before it is safe for dogs again.
-Areas covered by the shade can remain contaminated for up to 7 months, and areas in direct sunlight are typically cleared up after 5 months.
-Dirt and grass cannot be completely disinfected, but using a bleach and water mixture can greatly help.
-Sunlight has some drying effect, but it will not completely kill the disease (Nandi and Kumar, 2010).
+Unfortunately, the environment does not contribute much to killing Parvo.
+The virus can survive in freezing temperatures outside, and if a dog excretes waste containing Parvo in the snow, you must wait for the snow to melt before it is safe for dogs again.
+Areas covered by the shade can remain contaminated for up to 7 months, and we can only clear up places under direct sunlight after five months.

 Cleaning After An Infected Dog

-Whether you are housing a dog with Parvovirus in an animal shelter or in your own home, if your dog currently has or is recovering from the virus, it is very important to disinfect and clean the area thoroughly to rid the infection and prevent other dogs from catching the virus.
 It is important to note that cleaning and disinfecting are not the same thing.
-Cleaning does not kill pathogens, but can remove or reduce the number of them in an area.
-Disinfection is the step after cleaning, and kills the pathogens that were not removed during cleaning.
+Cleaning does not kill pathogens but can remove or reduce the number of them in an area.
+Disinfection is the step after cleaning and kills the pathogens that usual cleaning cannot remove.

-Make sure that all animal shelter staff, volunteers, or those in your own home understand the importance of cleaning and disinfecting.
-Not all products are parvocidal, so make sure that use a cleaning agent that will kill the virus.
-Prepare a solution of 1 part bleach to 32 parts water to make an animal-safe, yet effective solution to be used anywhere bleach is mentioned below.
-You must wash spaces with water before bleach, as organic matter such as dirt, grass, feces, etc. can inactivate the bleach.
+Ensure that all animal shelter staff, volunteers, or those in your own home can entirely understand the importance of cleaning and disinfecting.
+Not all products are parvocidal, so make sure to use an effective cleaning agent to kill the virus.

 Fabrics